NVIDIA/NVFlare/research/fed-sm/README.md

 ```
 python3 ./result_stat/prostate_2d_test_only.py --models_dir "${workspace_path}/fedsm_prostate/simulate_job/app_server/" --dataset_base_dir ${dataset_path} --datalist_json_path "${datalist_json_path}"
 ```
-The test Dice with FedSM model is 0.7274, while using global model only (setting `--select_threshold 1`), the test Dice is 0.7178.
-FedSM personalized models can achieve better accuracy than global model, and the selector model is able to distinct among sites.
+The test Dice with FedSM model is 0.7274, while using the global model only (setting --select_threshold 1), the test Dice is 0.7178.
+FedSM personalized models can achieve better accuracy than the global model, and the selector model can distinguish data from different sites.
 ## Citation

 > Xu, An, et al. "Closing the generalization gap of cross-silo federated medical image segmentation."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2022.